Getting started with Credit Card Arbitrage

 If neither of these options are available, you need to become more creative.
 Generally you create a credit balance by overpaying your credit card using a balance transfer and request a refund of the overpayment.
 This scheme is not recommended because requesting a large refund often raises a suspicion of fraud.
-Sometimes banks don’t release your funds right away and you have to wait a month to get a refund (cash drag!).
+Sometimes banks do not release your funds right away and you have to wait a month to get a refund (cash drag!).

-No Fee Balance Transfer Refund Scheme
+Zero Fee Balance Transfer Refund Scheme

 Cross-Owner Balance Transfer Scheme